Getting the Packages

 Store the credentials in a file on the node that is to be enrolled.
 Then run:

-sudo -g dnstapir tapir-cli --standalone enroll --enroll-credentials <PATH TO ENROLL CREDS>
+sudo -g dnstapir dnstapir-cli --standalone enroll --enroll-credentials <PATH TO ENROLL CREDS>

 exchanging cryptographic material with DNS TAPIR Core, the above